Two A Rated Round Rock ISD Middle Schools Compared

 Walsh Middle School and Pearson Ranch Middle School both earned an A overall on the 2025 TEA accountability ratings.
 Both sit within Round Rock ISD and both deliver the kind of academic results that make Williamson County one of the most attractive school markets in Texas (Texas Tribune Schools Explorer).

 While both schools share the same overall A rating, the per-domain breakdown tells a more nuanced story.
-Walsh is stronger on Closing the Gaps, and Pearson Ranch is stronger on Student Achievement.
+Walsh is stronger on Closing the Gaps, and Pearson Ranch is stronger on School Progress.
 For buyers choosing between the two attendance zones, the differences below matter more than the headline grade.

 Pearson Ranch vs Walsh: Quick Comparison